jcreinhold/intensity-normalization/docs/source/algorithm.rst

 where $c \\in \\mathbb{R}_{>0}$ is some constant.
 In this experiment, we arbitrarily set $c = 1000$.

-Histogram Matching
+Nyul and Udupa
 ~~~~~~~~~~~~~~~~~~

-Piecewise linear histogram matching (which we will denote as HM for
+Piecewise affine histogram-based normalization (which we will denote as NU for
 brevity)---proposed by Nyul and Udupa [1]---addresses the
 normalization problem by learning a
 standard histogram for a set of contrast images and mapping the intensities of each